ostjo/ostjo/README.md

 I’m a **Full Stack Web Developer** with a background in **Graphic Design**.

 Currently, I am ...
-🌱 learning TypeScript and Dutch
+🌱&emsp;learning TypeScript and Dutch
-💅 striving to become a touch typist
+💅&emsp;striving to become a touch typist
-👀 looking for a job
+👀&emsp;looking for a job

 <br />
 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .